HAWAII’S COFFEE GROWING REGIONS

 We have consistently found the following qualities in most Puna coffee: rich, mineral-laden flavors and a balanced acidity carried by a lightly syrupy body.
 These flavor characteristics can run the range from almonds and floral sandalwood, to caramel & cacao nib, grapefruit and melon, to deep chocolate.

-Like the deep soil in many parts of the region, Ka’u coffee tends to be delicately rich and nuanced, possessing more sugar than many Hawaiian coffees we have tried.
+Like the deep soil in many parts of the region, Ka’u coffee tends to be rich, nutty and nuanced, possessing a greater range of flavorful acids than many Hawaiian coffees.
 The climate is nearly ideal for quality coffee production: 60″– 90″ annual rainfall, morning sun and afternoon clouds with somewhat cool evenings.
-Most farms are located 1500′ – 2100′ above sea level, exhibiting characteristics similar to many Central American coffees: a syrupy mouthfeel, complex acidity, with flavors and aromas of malt, brown sugar, vanilla, and floral notes.
+Most farms are located 1500′ – 2100′ above sea level, exhibiting characteristics similar to many Central American coffees: a syrupy mouthfeel, complex acidity, with flavors and aromas of malt, citrus, berries, brown sugar, vanilla, and floral notes.

 With numerous accolades in the last five years, Ka'u coffee hardly requires talking points.
 The only way to find out if the awards are merited is to try it for yourself.